 Schroth Method 3D Socliosis Exercise Therapy is a non-invasive and gentle treatment which can improve health related quality of life.
-6 and 10 day 3D Schroth Method Scoliosis Therapy Programs can help juveniles, adolescents and adults who have idiopathic scoliosis.
+Our 6 day 3D Schroth Method Scoliosis Therapy Program can help juveniles, adolescents and adults who have idiopathic scoliosis.

-Our programs are designed for patients and their family who are seeking an alternative, one on one, non-surgical, conservative treatment solution.
+Our program is designed for patients and their family who are seeking an alternative, one on one, non-surgical, conservative treatment solution.
 Schroth Method therapy can help prevent curve progression; improve aesthetics; improve function and mobility; alleviate and eradicate pain; and importantly, avoid the need for spinal fusion surgery.
 Scoliosis can be managed.

 A Parent is always actively involved in our programs for their juvenile or adolescent daughter or son; we refer to these programs as Patient-Parent Programs.
 Patients and family members usually reside close by to our Clinic while participating in one of our programs.

 For AIS patients, 3D Schroth Method scoliosis exercise therapy can be provided independently, or in conjunction with appropriate 3D asymmetrical Chêneau style bracing.